Towards open and expandable cognitive AI architectures for large-scale multi-agent human-robot collaborative learning: Federated learning in robotics

-Taking into account the above analysis, it can be seen that the literature has so far focused on relatively straight-forward implementations of the FL paradigm and the following key limitations are identified: a) current methods examine only individual robotic tasks in an isolated way, while in typical real-world applications multiple tasks, as well as their cross-correlations, should be simultaneously examined, and b) current approaches are only constrained in self-learning scenarios; however, investigating sophisticated AI-empowered HRI schemes and, hence, involving the human in the learning loop would introduce numerous advantageous characteristics, especially for demanding and fine-grained robotic tasks (e.g. more precise guidance, more time efficient learning, inspection of learning procedure, etc.).
+Taking into account the above analysis, it can be seen that the relevant robotics literature has so far focused on relatively straight-forward implementations of the FL paradigm.
+In particular, Table \ref{t:cognitiveArchitectures} illustrates the main architectural characteristics of current multi-agent FL-based robotic systems, emphasizing on the following crucial aspects: a) the types of robots involved, b) the types of sensors used, c) the types of tasks modeled, d) the actual learning methodology implemented (under the decentralized FL setting), e) if the human factor is integrated in the learning loop, f) whether any additional advanced learning methodologies are incorporated and g) if the cognitive architecture has been implemented.
+The proposed multi-agent LfD cognitive AI architecture (to be detailed in Section \ref{sec:CognitiveArchitecture}) is also included in Table \ref{t:cognitiveArchitectures}, where it can be seen that it achieves to introduce the theoretical foundations along with specific implementation$/$algorithmic guidelines for widening the capabilities of current systems in all examined aspects.
+More specifically, the introduced cognitive AI architecture is particularly beneficial for addressing the following key limitations in the literature of critical importance: \begin{itemize} \item The available methods examine only individual robotic tasks in an isolated way, while in typical real-world applications multiple tasks, as well as their cross-correlations, should be simultaneously examined; on the contrary, the proposed architecture aims at jointly learning multiple and significantly diverse robotic tasks (e.g. sensing, navigation, manipulation, control, HRI, etc.). \item Current approaches are only constrained in self-learning scenarios; however, the introduced architecture investigates sophisticated AI-empowered HRI schemes and, hence, involves the human in the learning loop for exhibiting numerous advantageous characteristics, especially for demanding and fine-grained robotic tasks (e.g. more precise guidance, more time efficient learning, inspection of learning procedure, etc.).
+Towards this direction, different techniques for incorporating multi-user feedback information are provided (namely user weighting, parameter weighting and user clustering). \item Literature works usually do not take advantage of advanced AI-enabled learning methodologies for strengthening their learning capabilities; on the other hand, the proposed architecture incorporates different such methodologies (namely transfer, multi-task and meta learning), particularly focusing on exploiting cross-task correlation information. \end{itemize}

+In order to provide insights also with respect to performance aspects of current multi-agent FL-based robotic systems, Table \ref{t:FLPerformance} outlines evaluation-related details of the architectures described in Table \ref{t:cognitiveArchitectures} that have been implemented.
+In particular, the key points of the evaluation framework developed in each study are provided, focusing on presenting: a) the robotic tasks to be reinforced using the FL paradigm, b) the experimental setting used during the evaluation process and c) the reported performance measurements (in simulation and$/$or real-world environments).
+From the provided results, it can be observed that FL technologies lead to promising outcomes and significant potentials in various application cases.
+However, more comprehensive, detailed and thorough evaluation (also in additional robotic tasks and well-defined challenging open benchmarks) is required in order to demonstrate in a robust way the benefits of (multiple and diverse aspects of) FL in practical applications.